multiversx/mx-exchange-sc/dex/pair/README.md

     );
 ```

-Happens exactly the same as SwapFixedInput function with the only difference that __aO__ is fixated and __aI__ is calculated using the same formulas.
+Happens exactly the same as SwapFixedInput function with the only difference that __aO__ is fixed and __aI__ is calculated using the same formulas.

 One other difference is that the contract actually returns the desired tokens to the users, and also the __leftover__, in case there is any.